zerosansan/ros-navigation-mobile-robot/README.md

 based on our hardware specifications are fulfilled by implementing our own custom ROS packages as well as using existing packages provided by the ROS community.

-If you have used this repository in any of your scientific work, please consider citing my work using this [BibTeX Citation](#bibtex-citation).
+If you have found this repository useful or have used this repository in any of your scientific work, please consider citing my work using this [BibTeX Citation](#bibtex-citation).
 A full demonstration video of the mobile robot navigation has been uploaded on [Youtube](https://www.youtube.com/watch?v=DIdyXZ5SBSs).

 ## Table of contents